 A Fun Scavenger Hunt for All Ages

-I created this Disney Easter scavenger hunt so it doesn’t matter in what order you do them.
+I created this Disney Easter scavenger hunt so it doesn’t matter in what order you do the Easter egg hunt clues.
 I’ll share an example of how we did the hunt at our house.
 We have both preschoolers and teenagers at home so it’s important that I have activities that appease all age levels.

 Kids who can read on their own will likely be good with figuring out the clues and doing the indoor scavenger hunt by themselves.
 For toddlers or younger children, you’ll need to read the clues and offer suggestions on where to search next.